Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: phase space distribution

 The mechanical momentum of a Cooper pair is $p_{mech}=2m_e v_s=2e\lambda_L H_c/c \equiv \hbar q$.
 Consider a Cooper pair with electrons of wavevector $(-k_x+q/2,-k_y), (k_x+q/2,k_y)$.
 We assume the directions $x$ and $y$ are parallel and perpendicular to the phase boundary respectively.
 When the pair dissociates, the resulting electrons need to occupy states within $k_BT$ of the Fermi energy.
 Assuming the temperature is very low, the resulting electrons will be essentially on the Fermi surface.
 If we assume that momentum is conserved when the pair dissociates, there is essentially {\it a single state} on the Fermi surface into which the electrons can dissociate, namely $(q/2,\sqrt{k_F^2-q^2/4})$, $(q/2,-\sqrt{k_F^2-q^2/4})$, with $k_F$ the Fermi wavevector.
 It is clear that the transition cannot take place if all Cooper pairs have to dissociate into a single electronic state.

 However, it is argued \cite{halperin} that in this process momentum in the $y$ direction does not have to be conserved, rather the momentum difference in direction perpendicular to the phase boundary can be picked up by the superfluid \cite{halperin}.
 If so, the resulting normal states for the electrons will be of the form $(-k_x'+q/2,k_{y1}), (k_x'+q/2,k_{y2})$ with $(k_x'-q/2)^2+k_{y1}^2=(k_x'+q/2)^2+k_{y2}^2=k_F^2$.
 Assuming these states are at the Fermi surface, the left panel in Figure 6 shows the region that they occupy.
 The grey sliver of thickness $\Delta k=(\dot{r}_0 \tau/\ell)k_F$ accommodates the electrons originating from dissociation of Cooper pairs in the time interval $\tau$ assuming they lost their extra kinetic energy in the process.
 Note that $q>>\Delta k$.
-States in the arc to the left of the dashed vertical line, that have $-k_F\leq k_x\leq -k_F+q$, are excluded, because their `partner' with $k_x'=k_x+q$ would necessarily be outside the Fermi surface.
+States in the arc to the left of the dashed vertical line on the left panel, that have $-k_F\leq k_x\leq -k_F+q$, are excluded, because their `partner' with $k_x'=k_x+q$ would necessarily be outside the Fermi surface.
 Then, this anisotropic distribution would relax through impurity scattering to the equilibrium distribution shown on the right panel in Fig. 6, transferring the momentum to the body.
 Here for simplicity we are ignoring the effect of electron-electron interactions; their possible role will be discussed in a later section.

-How is this modified at finite temperature?
+How does finite temperature affect this argument?
 The products of the dissociating Cooper pair can have energies within $k_BT$ of the Fermi energy.
 So their maximum wavevector in the $x$ direction is $k_x^{max}=k_F+\delta k$, with \beq \delta k=\frac{T}{T_F}k_F \eeq with $T_F$ the Fermi temperature.
 On the other hand, the center of mass momentum of the Cooper pairs is \beq q=2\frac{e\lambda_L}{\hbar c}H_c \sim \frac{1}{2\lambda_L}. \eeq With a typical $\lambda_L \sim 500 \AA$, $k_F\sim 1\AA^{-1}$, temperature $T\sim 1K$ or below and $T_F \sim 50,000K$, it is clear that $ \delta k<<q$, so we can disregard the effect of temperature in this argument.